Murder of Abby Choi

-Abby Choi (蔡天鳳: 15 July 1994 – c.
-21 February 2023) was a Hong Kong model, socialite, and influencer who was reported missing on 21 February 2023.
-On 24 February 2023, three days after she was reported missing, Choi was found murdered, with her headless body discovered at a village in Tai Po, a suburb in Hong Kong.
-Reportedly, some of her body parts were hidden inside a refrigerator and some of them were cooked.
+Abby Choi Tin-fung (蔡天鳳: 15 July 1994 – c.
+21 February 2023) was a Hong Kong model, fashion influencer, and socialite who was murdered and dismembered.
+First reported missing on 21 February 2023, she was found dead three days later at a village house in Tai Po, a suburb in Hong Kong.
+Her dismembered remains were found hidden inside a refrigerator and a pot of soup.
+The gruesome details of Choi's murder has attracted widespread attention in Hong Kongwhere violent crime is very rareand made international headlines.